Vr Licensing

 Choosing A Licensing Method

-There are three licensing options available for Vr Mapping.
+There are two licensing options available for Vr Mapping.

 A number of licenses for multiple Vr Mapping programs are shared among a larger number of computers.
 In this configuration, the license server is on the cloud and accessed via an internet connection thus allowing licenses to "float".
 Vr Mapping can run on any computer with an internet connection.